lisa-lumos/Snowflake/06-data-loading.md

 ### Allowing the Virtual Private Cloud IDs
 Your sf account has a unique VPC id, you can create an Amazon S3 policy allowing this id, then provide an IAM role for sf to access the specific S3 bucket.
 ### Configuring Secure Access
-You can use storage integrations to allow Snowflake to read/write data from/to an Amazon S3 bucket referenced in a stage.
+You can use `storage integrations` to allow Snowflake to read/write data from/to an Amazon S3 bucket referenced in a stage.
 This avoids the need for passing explicit cloud provider credentials like secret keys or access tokens.
 It stores an AWS IAM user ID.
 An admin in your org grants the IAM user permissions to the AWS account.

 Different stage objs can refer different buckets and paths and use the same storage integration for authentication.
 SF provisions a single IAM user for your entire sf account.
 All S3 storage integrations use that IAM user.
 ### AWS Data File Encryption
-Snowflake supports either client-side encryption (Requires a MASTER_KEY of 128/256-bit and base64 encoded) or server-side encryption.
+Snowflake supports either `client-side encryption` (Requires a MASTER_KEY of 128/256-bit and base64 encoded) or `server-side encryption`.
 ### Creating an S3 Stage
 skipped
 ### Copying Data from an S3 Stage